MaineDSA/membership_dashboard/README.md

 - List table displaying the active membership list with the option to export a CSV.
 If a compare list is selected, only the rows that changed are shown.
 - Metrics showing the number of constitutional members, members in good standing, expiring members, and lapsed members.
 - Graphs displaying membership counts, dues, union membership, length of membership, and racial demographics.
+- Standardizes some important membership list metrics across variances in membership list formatting going back to at least Jan 2020.

 ## Notes